 The numbers to the right of the clonotype list are the number of cells within that V(D)J clonotype that were also found in the gene expression dataset.
-Because the barcoding happened before the sample was divided into V(D)J and gene expression libraries, the same cells appear in both data sets, and the barcodes match.
+Because barcoding happened before the sample was divided into V(D)J and gene expression libraries, the same cells appear in both data sets, and the barcodes match.

 The sidebar dropdown menu has options to toggle between listing clonotypes by gene segments or CDR3 sequences associated with each chain, select all clonotypes in the active list, and import or remove clonotype lists.
-It is possible to load multiple V(D)J files for a single gene expression file, such that one can look at T cell clonotypes, B cell clonotypes, and gene expression data all in the same view.
+It is possible to load multiple V(D)J files for a single gene expression file to look at T cell clonotypes, B cell clonotypes, and gene expression data all in the same view.

 One key benefit of running an integrated gene expression and V(D)J experiment is the ability to associate phenotypes with clonotypes of interest.
-There are a few ways to do this in Loupe Cell Browser.
+There are several ways to do this in Loupe Browser.

 To quickly identify the phenotype of the top T cell clonotypes, switch back to Categories mode and select Split View.
 The plot is divided into 11 clusters.
-Hovering the pointer over the cells in a given cluster will display the name of that cluster.
+Hovering the pointer over the cells in a given cluster displays the name of that cluster.
 You can see that the CD4+ helper T cells are in the third box on the top row, CD8+ cytotoxic T cells are at upper right, CD4-/CD8- T cells are at upper left, and Treg cells are directly below those in the first box on the second row.